datalad/datalad-osf/docs/source/exportdatacode.rst

     $ datalad create collab_osf

-After having created the dataset we want to populate it with some content (just like in the Handbook).
+After having created the dataset we want to populate it with some content (just like in the `DataLad Handbook`_).
 Importantly we don't want to upload this file on GitHub, only on OSF - in the real world this could be your data that is too large to upload to GitHub.

 .. code-block:: bash